OmarWalid0604/github-demo/README.md

 ## Contents

-- `index.html` — the demo HTML page
+- `index.html` — the demo HTML page.
-- `style.css` — minimal styles used by the page
+- `style.css` — minimal styles used by the page.
-- `script.js` — small JavaScript for interactive behavior
+- `script.js` — small JavaScript for interactive behavior.

 ## Quick start